ALBERT SPEER URGES WAR ECONOMY ON GERMANY

 The gifted former “Architect of the Reich”—he designed the enormous prewar Nuremberg Nazi Party Congress tribune and rally grounds as well as the new Reich Chancellery in Berlin—succeeded to his elevated cabinet position on February 8, 1942, despite knowing nothing about armaments production.
 (It didn’t hurt that Speer had a close personal relationship with Hitler; he was sometimes referred to as “Hitler’s unrequited love.”)
 According to the minutes of a conference at Wehrmacht High Command the following month, “It is only Speer’s word that counts nowadays.
 He can interfere in all departments.
 Already he overrides all departments.”
 Hitler diarist Joseph Goebbels wrote in June 1943, “Speer is still tops with the Fuehrer.
 He is truly a genius with organization.”

 Near the end of the war Speer became the Nazis’ principal exploiter of forced labor, whose millions enabled German production of planes, tanks, and guns to exceed pre-1943 levels.
 Indeed, Speer’s achievement at allocating resources under the constant rain of Anglo-American bombers and the encroachment by land forces of the Red Army in the East has been credited with keeping the German Wehrmacht in the field and prolonging the war by at least a year.
-Sentenced to 20 years’ imprisonment for his role in the ruthless Nazi regime, Speer died in 1981 in London at age 76, ironically on the forty-second anniversary of the German invasion of Poland, the starting date for the outbreak of World War II in Europe.
+Sentenced to 20 years’ imprisonment for his role in the ruthless Nazi regime, Speer died in 1981 in London at age 76, ironically on the 42nd anniversary of the German invasion of Poland, the starting date for the outbreak of World War II in Europe.

 Albert Speer: The Man Who Kept Germany Armed and the War Machine Running